ARION

 “Sori Mijel.”

 Each of these beings looked excited to get an alien device of their own, but Anano and Mijel immediately placed theirs inside marsupial pouches beneath their hair.
-Kate noted that the Sori had sent two males and two females, and briefly wondered if any of them were mated to the others in the group.
+Kate deduced from this that the Sori had sent two males and two females, and briefly wondered if any of them were mated to the others in the group.
 She shook her head mentally; she should not be having such thoughts of people she had just met.
 If these were two mated couples, it was not her business to know.

 She looked behind her at her companions and Will Andresen was craning his head upward with a hand shadowing his eyes as he followed the progress of the shining orb up into the heavens.
 She glanced up too, but it was already lost to distance.